Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 *   `opoo` for warning messages
 *   `odie` for error messages and immediately exiting

-In particular, when a test needs to be performed before installation use `onoe` to bail out gracefully.
+In particular, when a test needs to be performed before installation use `odie` to bail out gracefully.
 For example:

 ```ruby
 if build.with?("qt") && build.with("qt5")